 Royalty obligation: Estimating fair value requires determining the most appropriate valuation model which is dependent on its underlying terms and conditions.
-This estimate also requires determining expected revenue from AGGRASTAT® sales and an appropriate discount rate and making assumptions about them.
-If the expected revenue from AGGRASTAT® sales were to change by 10%, then the royalty obligation liability recorded at May 31, 2014 would change by approximately \$236,000.
-If the discount rate used in calculating the fair value of the royalty obligation of 20% were to change by one percent, the royalty obligation liability recorded at May 31, 2014 would change by approximately \$50,000.
+This estimate also requires determining expected revenue from AGGRASTAT[®] sales and an appropriate discount rate and making assumptions about them.
+If the expected revenue from AGGRASTAT[®] sales were to change by 10%, then the royalty obligation liability recorded at December 31, 2014 would change by approximately \$250,000.
+If the discount rate used in calculating the fair value of the royalty obligation of 20% were to change by one percent, the royalty obligation liability recorded at December 31, 2014 would change by approximately \$50,000.

 Other long-term liability: Estimating fair value requires determining the most appropriate valuation model which is dependent on its underlying terms and conditions.
 This estimate also requires determining the time frame when certain AGGRASTAT® sales targets are expected to be met and an appropriate discount rate and making assumptions about them.
-If the time frame when certain AGGRASTAT® sales targets are expected to be met were to change by one year, the other long-term liability recorded at May 31, 2014 would change by approximately \$31,000.
-If the discount rate used in calculating the fair value of the other long-term liability of 20% were to change by one percent, the other long-term liability recorded at May 31, 2014 would change by approximately \$2,000.
+If the time frame when certain AGGRASTAT® sales targets are expected to be met and an appropriate discount rate and making assumptions about them.
+If the time frame when certain AGGRASTAT® sales targets are expected to be met were to be extended by one year, the other long-term liability recorded at December 31, 2014 would change by approximately \$25,000.
+If the discount rate used in calculating the fair value of the other long-term liability of 20% were to change by one percent, the other long-term liability recorded at December 31, 2014 would change by approximately \$2,000.